oxnz/oxnz.github.io/_posts/2016-05-11-setup-jekyll-github-pages.md

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll’s dedicated Help repository][jekyll-help].

+### Follow Kramdown’s indentation syntax for code blocks within lists

+With Github-flavored Markdown, when you insert a code block within a list, you can indent the code block **4** spaces.

+But with Kramdown, you must line up the indent of the code block with the first non-space character after the list item marker (e.g., `1.`).
+Usually this will mean indenting the code block **3** spaces instead of **4**.

+Thomas Leitner, the developer leading Kramdown, [explains it as follows](https://github.com/tomjohnson1492/kramdowntest/issues/1#issue-135448518):

+>
+The gist is that the indentation for the list contents is determined by the column number of the first non-space character after the list item marker.

+If you have 4 spaces instead of 3, Kramdown will set off the code with `code` tags instead of `pre` tags.
+This will make a huge difference, since `code` tags render inline whereas `pre` renders as a div block.

+## Check posts

+With more posts was added, there may be some malformed posts.

+The following code snippets find out which post has not include an layout instruction, in this case, the post would be rendered use the default layout, which may not what you want.

+{% highlight shell %}
+for f in ./_posts/*; do
+    if ! grep 'layout: post' "$f" > /dev/null 2>&1; then
+        echo "$f"
+    fi
+done
+{% endhighlight %}

 [jekyll]:      http://jekyllrb.com
 [jekyll-gh]:   https://github.com/jekyll/jekyll